Killian42/QTube/README.md

-# Youtube-Bot
+# QTube
-Youtube Bot is a software that automatically adds Youtube videos to a playlist for you!
+QTube is a software that automatically adds Youtube videos to a playlist for you!
 ## About
-This reason behind the existence of this software is Youtube's apparent quasi-random behavior about informing people that a new video came out (no notification even when the bell is clicked, videos not showing up the subscription tab, ...).
+The reason for the existence of this software is Youtube's seemingly random behavior when it comes to notifying people that a new video has been published (late or missing notifications, useless notification bell, videos not appearing in the subscription tab, ...).

-With this software, you can specify a certain number of rules that will define what videos are added to a dedicated playlist, so that you won't miss any new uploads!
+With this software, you can set a number of rules that determine which videos are added to a dedicated playlist, so you won't miss any new uploads!

 ## How to use
 * Clone the repo